briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

 (both structural and non-structural) to prevent or reduce the pollution of water resources and to control stormwater volume and rate.
 This includes practices to control runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.
-For guidance, please see U.S. EPA’s National Menu of BMPs at [http://water.epa.gov/polwaste/npdes/swbmp/index.cfm](https://water.epa.gov/polwaste/npdes/swbmp/index.cfm).
+For guidance, please see U.S. EPA's National Menu of BMPs at [http://water.epa.gov/polwaste/npdes/swbmp/index.cfm](https://water.epa.gov/polwaste/npdes/swbmp/index.cfm).